 Gift limit.
-Do not deduct more than \$25 for business gifts you give directly or indirectly to any one person during the year (see the exceptions discussed later).
-You can deduct only business gifts.
+You cannot deduct more than \$25 for business gifts you give directly or indirectly to any one person during the year (see the exceptions discussed later).
 Personal gifts are not deductible.

 Figuring the limit.
 A gift to the spouse (or family member) of a customer is generally considered an indirect gift to the customer.
 However, if you have bona fide independent business connections with the spouse (or family member) and the gift is not intended for the customer's eventual use, this rule does not apply.